 - Imitation – does not watch other people to copy their actions and body movements such as waving; does not imitate sounds and words by 16 to 18 months

-- Nonverbal Communication – does not understand and use a variety gestures by 16 months; displays “flat” affect or limited facial expressions or body language
+- Nonverbal Communication – does not understand and use variety gestures by 16 months; displays “flat” effect or limited facial expressions or body language

 This information is a section from my course Is It Autism? on DVD.
 If you’re an SLP and have not taken this course yet, you should! 🙂 It’s filled with information for SLPs, other therapists, and even committed parents!
 Part One focuses on diagnostics and learning the “official” criteria used when a child receives a diagnosis of ASD.
 Part Two is all about intervention.
 You’ll learn the 10 best approaches/goals for designing comprehensive treatment plans for toddlers at risk and who have already received the diagnosis.